skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 ### What

-We're public servants at heart who are driven to make government services work better in the internet era.
+We’re public servants at heart who are driven to make government services work better using design and technology.

 ### How